patrickfav/density-converter/README.md

 ### webp

 WebP is an image format employing both lossy and lossless compression developed by Google.
-It is natively supported in Android and claims to be 25-35% smaller in file size than png and jpeg (in their respected categories).
+It is natively supported in Android and claims to be 25-35% smaller in file size than png and jpeg (in their respective categories).

 If the flag is set the converter tool will compress jpegs to lossy webp and png/gif to lossless version of it.
 The program `cwebp`, which can be downloaded from [Google's page](https://developers.google.com/speed/webp/docs/cwebp), must be set in PATH variable.